Gabriel S. Galanda

 From 2000 to 2010, Gabe practiced law with a large corporate law firm, where he forged a tribal practice and was the youngest lawyer to ever be elected to the firm’s membership and to serve on the firm’s Board of Directors.
 He is a columnist for Indian Country Today Media Network, and writes frequently about tribal litigation, sovereignty and business issues, having been published nearly 100 times in such other national periodicals as National Law Journal, Business Law Today, Gaming Law Review & Economics, and Indian Gaming magazine.

 In 2012, Gabe was featured in “An Interview With One of ‘The Best Lawyers in America’ for the Seventh Straight Year: Gabriel Galanda.”
 His “life and times” were also featured by Washington State Supreme Court Justice Steven Gonzalez in a King County Bar Bulletin article titled, “Native Son.”
-Most recently, Gabe was honored as one of “five people are rocking the world with their forward thinking, innovation and commitment to social justice,” in an Indian Country Today piece titled, “5 Visionaries Who See a Brighter Future for Indian Country.”
+Gabe also been honored as one of “five people are rocking the world with their forward thinking, innovation and commitment to social justice,” in an Indian Country Today piece titled, “5 Visionaries Who See a Brighter Future for Indian Country.”
+Most recently, the Washington State Bar Association honored him with the Excellence in Diversity Award for his “significant contribution to diversity in the legal profession.”

 In his “spare time,” Gabe recently formed Huy, a 501(c)(3) non-profit organization dedicated to enhancing religious, cultural and other rehabilitative opportunities for American Indian prisoners.
 He serves as Chairman of the Huy Board of Advisors.
 He is a past Chairman of the United Indians of All Tribes Foundation Board of Directors.
 Gabe is an enrolled member of the Round Valley Indian Tribes of California.